 Performance softshells are intended for activities like climbing, mountaineering, and ski touring, and leverage the two primary benefits of a softshell: breathability and mobility.
 Furthermore, these jackets have outdoor-specific features like helmet-compatible hoods, pockets that are set high to accommodate a hipbelt or harness, and a tailored fit.
 Relative to other performance outerwear, cost doesn’t increase substantially between the casual and performance options, in part because the technology is largely the same across the board.
-One notable exception is The North Face's Apex Flex GTX, which merges softshell and rain jacket designs with its 3-layer Gore-Tex construction.
+Two notable exceptions are The North Face's Apex Flex GTX and Patagonia Galvanized, which merge softshell and rain jacket designs with their 3-layer constructions.

 One of the reasons that people hesitate in buying a softshell is that it lacks the security you get from a rain or hardshell in terms of waterproofing.
 But with a durable water repellent coating (DWR) to bead up and shed water, and a tough outer fabric, most softshells can handle light rain showers or wind gusts just fine.
 Additionally, a number of top softshells use Windstopper fabric, which does a great job keeping you protected.
 Sustained moisture will make its way through most jackets, however, because they lack seam taping and a waterproof membrane.

-The North Face Apex Flex GTX is the closest on our list to being fully wind and waterproof, with its 3-layer construction, seam taping, and waterproof front zipper.
-However, this heavy layer sacrifices stretchiness and breathability, and thus teeters on the fringes of a true “softshell” jacket.
+The Patagonia Galvanized and North Face Apex Flex GTX are two of the closest on our list to being fully wind and waterproof, with their 3-layer constructions, seam taping, and waterproof front zippers.
+However, these layers sacrifice some stretchiness and breathability, and thus teeter on the fringes of true “softshell” jackets.
 In the end, don’t get a softshell with the goal of battling the most extreme precipitation or conditions—hardshell jackets still are the best in that type of weather.
 And at lower elevations, if you need an emergency waterproof jacket, we recommend bringing along a light and packable rain shell as a backup.

 Along with stretchiness, the breathability of a softshell is one of the main reasons to purchase one.
 They far outperform waterproof hardshells in high-exertion activities like climbing or backcountry skiing.
 How well a softshell breathes does vary and is usually associated with a few common features.
 The most breathable softshells are thinner designs without a tightly woven and super tough (and less air permeable) outer layer.
 For maximum breathability, air permeability is your friend as it moves more air in and out of the shell.
 On the other hand, too much airflow compromises weather resistance and warmth.
 It’s always a balance, but most softshells offer very good breathability for an outer layer, with standouts including the Arc’teryx Gamma LT, Outdoor Research Ferrosi, Marmot ROM, and Arc’teryx Tenquille.